AguaClara/Dissolved-Gas/Literature/Fluidization.md

 Denn, M. (1980).
 Process Fluid Mechanics (pp. 72-73).
 Upper Saddle River, NJ: Prentice Hall PTR.

 #### Useful information
 There is a threshold velocity above which a fluidized bed's constituent particles will begin to flow upwards with the fluidizing agent, rather than remaining in suspended fluidization.
-The following equation (equation 55 in the textbook) solves for this velocity.
+The following equation (equation 55 in the textbook) solves for this velocity in the Stokes flow region.
+The textbook also contains information concerning a more general determination of entrainment velocity, which is equal to the particles' terminal settling velocity.

 $$ v_{max} = \frac{(\rho_{p}-\rho)g D^2_p}{18\eta}$$